ddhorstman-lambdaschool/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+We discussed express handlers that respond to a request with a specific method and target URL.
+We also discussed Routers that let you break up a server into multiple different files.

 - [ ] Describe Middleware?

+Middleware is a function that runs in between other actions, typically enhancing them in some way.

 - [ ] Describe a Resource?

+I'm assuming a resource is some data from the database.
+I don't recall discussing the term specifically.

 - [ ] What can the API return to help clients know if a request was successful?

+A status, like 200!
+Also some data like a new entry created by a POST request.

 - [ ] How can we partition our application into sub-applications?

+Using Routers!
+As discussed above.

 ## Minimum Viable Product